Promoting Gender Equality in the Classroom

 Through working with the Ministry of Basic and Senior Secondary Education in Sierra Leone, we support teachers to complete their formal higher teacher certificates through scholarships to attend teacher's college, whilst also complementing this with mentorship and Teacher Learning Circles (TLCs).
 The TLCs are spaces for co-learning and creation where 15 teachers across 9 rural schools (totalling 135 teachers) run monthly sessions on gender-responsive and inclusive pedagogy – so that all students are given a fair go in the classroom!

-After our teachers of tomorrow have completed their training, they have guaranteed employment in our One Girl partner schools.
+After these teachers of tomorrow have completed their training, they have guaranteed employment at One Girl partner schools.

 These are the objectives of Teachers of Tomorrow:

 - Increased number of qualified teachers, providing high quality education to students throughout Sierra Leone